konrad-jamrozik/droidmate/README.md

 1. Ensure `adb devices` shows the device is available.
 * Ensure the device displays home screen.
-* Run `./dev/droidmate/gradlew testDevice`.
+* Run:
+`cd repo/dev/droidmate`
+`./gradlew testDevice`

 ## Running DroidMate ##

-Run DroidMate with
-`./dev/droidmate/gradlew :projects:command:run`, or
+To run DroidMate:
+`cd root/dev/droimate`
-`./dev/droidmate/gradlew :p:com:run` for short.
+`./gradlew :projects:command:run` or `./gradlew :p:com:run` for short.

-DroidMate will read command line arguments from the first line of `./dev/droidmate/args.txt`
+DroidMate will read command line arguments from the first line of `repo/dev/droidmate/args.txt`

-Most likely, the input apks will be taken from `./dev/droidmate/apks` (as determined by the first line of args.txt)
+Most likely, the input apks will be taken from `repo/dev/droidmate/apks` (as determined by the first line of `args.txt`)

 ### Preparing apks for DroidMate ####

 DroidMate cannot run on normal apks, they first have to be `inlined`.
 To inline a set of apks, do the following:

-* Copy them to `./dev/droidmate/projects/apk-inliner/input-apks`
+* Copy the apks to `repo/dev/droidmate/projects/apk-inliner/input-apks`
-* Run the task
+* Run:
-`./dev/droidmate/gradlew :projects:core:prepareInlinedApks`
+`cd repo/dev/droidmate`
-or `./dev/droidmate/gradlew :p:cor:pIA` for short.
+`./gradlew :projects:core:prepareInlinedApks` or `./gradlew :p:cor:pIA` for short.
-The apks will be placed in `./dev/droidmate/apks/inlined`
+The apks will be placed in `repo/dev/droidmate/apks/inlined`
 * Run DroidMate with cmd line arg of `-apksDir=apks/inlined` to use these apks.

 Inlined apks can be distinguished by an `-inlined.apk` suffix in their name.

 ### Obtaining apks ###

-You can obtain `.apk` files of the apps in following ways:
+You can obtain .apk files of the apps in following ways:

 * Use a dedicated app for that.
 See [androidpit.com/how-to-download-apk-file-from-google-play](https://www.androidpit.com/how-to-download-apk-file-from-google-play)
-* Copy the artificial apk fixtures coming from DroidMate, that can be found in `./dev/droidmate/projects/core/src/test/resources/fixtures/apks` after DroidMate was successfully built.
-Their sources are available in the `./dev/apk-fixtures-src` project.
+* Copy the artificial apk fixtures coming from DroidMate, that can be found in `repo/dev/droidmate/projects/core/src/test/resources/fixtures/apks` after DroidMate was successfully built.
+Their sources are available in the `repo/dev/apk_fixtures_src` project.
 * Download `Samples for SDK` using Android SDK Manager and build them.
 * Install an app from Google Play Store to an Android device and then pull the app from the device using `adb` from Android SDK.
 For example, the [currency converter](https://play.google.com/store/apps/details?id=com.frank_weber.forex2) has `id=com.frank_weber.forex2` in its URL, denoting its package name.
 After you install it on the device, you can pull it in the following way: <pre>
 $ adb shell pm path com.frank_weber.forex2